kjwallace/Discord_Server_to_CSV/README.md

 Package Requirements:
     - Python 3.8+
     - Disnake==2.4.0
-    - Pandas, current distribution
+    - Pandas
     - aiohttp

 This implementation also requires you to have a bot token created through the discord developer portal, found [here](https://discord.com/login?redirect_to=%2Fdevelopers%2Fapplications).
-That is added to the target server.
+The bot must be added to the target server.
 It is required that the bot has 'read_channel_history' permissions turned on.

 ## Included Commands